 - Management & Leadership:Building a team, establishing the systems for growth, leading; motivating & inspiring others.

 - Accounting, Financial, & Financing:Basic accounting & bookkeeping; planning & budgeting; financial statements; financial projection; obtaining capital.

 - Contract Acquisition:Reviewing RFP & preparing proposals; certification; capability statement; bidding, negotiating, and winning.

 “Participants will also greatly benefit from meeting other motivated business owners and mentors and being able to access expertise in landing government contracts and obtaining capital,” added Choi.
 “We hope that many of LA’s driven entrepreneurs will take advantage of this wonderful opportunity.”

-Applications for ASCEND LA’s spring cohort are due April 14 and the program begins on May 15.
+Ascend LA’s spring cohort began on May 15.
 A second cohort will take place in fall 2021.
 The application can be found at www.ascendla.org/apply.